Frequently Asked Questions from Prospective Students

 Q: What graduate programs in psychology does Hunter offer?

-A: Hunter College offers a Masters of Arts program in general psychology.
-Students may focus their courses, independent study, and thesis research in one of three content areas: (1) applied and evaluative psychology; (2) social, cognitive, and developmental psychology; (3) biopsychology and comparative psychology, with a specialization on animal behavior and conservation.
+A: Hunter College offers a Masters of Arts program in General Psychology.
+Students may focus their courses, independent study, and thesis research in one of three content areas: (1) applied and evaluative psychology; (2) social, cognitive, and developmental psychology; (3) biopsychology and comparative psychology.
 The Department offers theoretical courses on clinical topics, but it does not offer supervision in counseling or therapy.

 The psychology department does not offer a counseling program.
-However, the School of Education does offer a school counseling program.
+However, the School of Education does offer mental health, rehabilitation, and school counseling programs.

 All CUNY PhD programs are centrally supervised through the City University Graduate School and University Center.
 Please contact The Graduate Center, The City University of New York, 365 Fifth Avenue, New York, NY 10016-4309 (Room 6304.01, 212-817-8705) for more information on CUNY Doctoral Programs.
 For information about the subprogram in Biopsychology, which is housed at the Hunter College campus (although administered through the CUNY Graduate Center), please call 212-772-5621, e-mail firstname.lastname@example.org, or see the Biopsychology website.